-The IBM Communications Server provides the powerful and comprehensive networking support required to support the traditional line-of-business applications of today and the new client/server applications of tomorrow.
+The IBM Communications Server provides the powerful and comprehensive networking support required to support the traditional line-of-business applications of today through support of both SNA and TCP/IP networks.
 It uses tried and tested components to provide reliable yet advanced function.
 It supports the most popular communications protocols in use today, while at the same time incorporating the latest in networking architectures and technology to support emerging high-speed networks.
-It can be used on its own to provide multifunction multiprotocol gateway support and also to work seamlessly to provide the underlying communications support for the whole family of Software Servers.
+It can be used on its own to provide multifunction multiprotocol gateway support and also to work seamlessly to provide the underlying communications support for the whole family of IBM middleware Servers.
 As the inventor, architect and developer of SNA, IBM is uniquely positioned to provide the most efficient communication with host systems on all platforms; for workstation platforms, the networking software of choice is Communications Server.